 Regardless of which method you use to manually add your hreflang tags, be on the alert for implementation errors afterward.
 If your hreflang tags haven’t been added correctly, you may encounter the “Your site has no hreflang tags” error message in Google Search Console.

 While this is a common problem with DIY implementation, the exact cause of the error can take some time to identify and fix.
 If you’ve run into this issue, we have a separate guide to troubleshooting the “Your site has no hreflang tags” error that you may find useful.

-Other things to keep in mind when adding hreflang tags to your multilingual WordPress website
+Best Practices for adding hreflang tags to your multilingual WordPress website

 Implement your translated content

 WordPress doesn’t offer a feature for designating translated variants of a certain web page, so you’ll need a separate tool for this.
 In this regard, there are various WordPress-compatible solutions, such as Weglot.